LLNL/units/README.md

 | count     | 2    | \[-2,+1\]           | \[-1,+1\]    |                         |
 | radians   | 3    | \[-4,+3\]           | \[-2,+2\]    |                         |

 These ranges were chosen to represent nearly all physical quantities that could be found in various disciplines we have encountered.
+See [Unit Details](https://units.readthedocs.io/en/latest/details/unit_base.html#) for additional details on the unit base representation.

-The CMake variable `UNITS_BASE_TYPE`, if set to a 64 bit type like `uint64_t`, will double the space requirements but also change the ranges to be at least a power of 4 larger than the above table.
+The CMake variable `UNITS_BASE_TYPE`, if set to a 64-bit type like `uint64_t`, will double the space requirements but also change the ranges to be at least a power of 4 larger than the above table.
 See [CMake Reference](https://units.readthedocs.io/en/latest/installation/cmake_variables.html) for more details.

 ### Discussion points

 - Currency may seem like a unusual choice in units but numbers involving prices are encountered often enough in various disciplines that it is useful to include as part of a unit.
 - Technically count and radians are not units, they are representations of real things.
 A radian is a representation of rotation around a circle and is therefore distinct from a true unitless quantity even though there are no physical measurements associated with either.
 - Count and mole are theoretically equivalent though as a practical matter using moles for counts of things is a bit odd for example 1 GB of data is ~1.6605\*10^-15 mol of data.
-So they are used in different context and don't mix very often, the convert functions do convert between them if necessary.
+They are used in different contexts and don't mix very often, the `convert` functions do convert between them if necessary.
-- This library **CANNOT** represent fractional unit powers( except for sqrt Hz used in noise density units), and it follows the order of operation in C++ so **IF** you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not, **BE CAREFUL**.
+- This library **CANNOT** represent fractional unit powers( except for sqrt Hz used in noise density units), and the library follows the order of operation in C++ so **IF** you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not, **BE CAREFUL**.
 - The normal rules about floating point operations losing precision also apply to unit representations with non-integral multipliers.
 - With string conversions there are many units that can be interpreted in multiple ways.
-In general the priority was given to units in more common use in the United States, or in power systems and electrical engineering which was the origin of this library.
+In general, the priority was given to units in more common use in the United States, or in power systems and electrical engineering which was the origin of this library.
 - The unit `year` has different meanings in different contexts.
 SI defines the default year as `yr`=`365*day`=`8760*hr` the specific [domains](https://units.readthedocs.io/en/latest/user-guide/unit_domains.html) define it differently. 'year' means `365.25` days in the UCUM domain and the mean tropical year for the astronomy domain.
 - The i_flag functions such that when squared it goes to 0, similar to the imaginary number `i*conj(i)=i^0`.
 This is useful for directional units such as compass directions and reactive power in power systems.
+The e_flag functions as an or operation in multiplication and xor operation during division.
-- Measurement/unit equality is an interesting question.
+- Measurement/unit equality is an interesting topic.
 The library takes a pragmatic approach vs. a precise mathematical approach.
 The precision of a float is taken to be roughly 7 decimal digit of precision.
-A double used in the 'precise' values to be 13 digits of precision.
-This is sufficient to run a few operations without going out of tolerance from floating point operations.
-This also comes into equality which is nominally taken to be values and units within this tolerance level.
-So numbers are rounded to a certain number of digits then compared to within a tolerance level.
+A double used in the 'precise' values to be 13 decimal digits of precision.
+This precision is sufficient to run a few operations without going out of tolerance from floating point operations.
+It also comes into equality, which is nominally taken to be values and units within this tolerance level.
+So, numbers are rounded to a certain number of digits then compared to within a tolerance level.
 Some effort was made to make this uniform, but tolerance around the last digit is not exact.
 Comparison operators for the units and measurements are provided.
 Equality and inequality use the rounded comparison; greater and less than are exact, while `>=` and `<=` check first for > or < conditions then check for equality if needed.
 There are a few situations that are not totally consistent like `1.0000001*m==1.0*m` and `1.0000001*m>1.0*m`, but such is nature of floating point operations.
-So from a mathematical purity sense this isn't consistent but does mostly what was needed.
-If the difference between the two values is a subnormal number the equality comparison also evaluates to true.
+So, from a mathematical purity sense this isn't consistent but does mostly what was needed.
+If the difference between the two values is a subnormal number the equality comparison also evaluates to true, even if that would otherwise be outside the numerical tolerance.

 ## Defined units